servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 VIII.
 HOW THE LETTER IDENTIFIES THE DAUGHTER OF THE CHALDEANS Christ’s words highlight spiritual conditions consistent with Chaldean patterns.
 1. “Them which say they are Jews, and are not…”
+These were actually Jews.
+But they did not understand that the covenant had ended and the New Testament had been put into force by His death (Hebrews 9:16–17).
-This refers to those claiming covenant identity while lacking inward truth (Rom.
+.This refers to those claiming covenant identity while lacking inward truth (Rom.
 2:28–29).
 And again “For they are not all Israel, which are of Israel.”
 (Romans 2:28–29).
 It matches the Chaldean pattern of counterfeit spiritual authority.

 2. “Blasphemy… synagogue of Satan”
 Christ uses this strong language to describe:
 	•	false revelation,